MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ### Option 2: using PowerShell cmdlets

 There are Powershell cmdlets you can use to manage devices in Places.
-For more information, see the [Microsoft Places cmdlets module for PowerShell](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha).
+See the [Microsoft Places cmdlets module for PowerShell](https://www.powershellgallery.com/packages/MicrosoftPlaces/0.32.0-alpha) to learn more about Places cmdlets.

 > [!NOTE]
 > To run cmdlets, you must have the TenantPlacesManagement role assigned.